-Scallops with Orange Sauce – a lovely meal that cooks quickly, looks elegant and tastes divine…
+Scallops with Orange Sauce – a sweet citrus sauce served over scallops is a lovely meal that cooks quickly, looks elegant and tastes divine.

 When cooking the scallops, make sure you dry them first.
 This will ensure you get a good sear on the outside.
 Also, be sure to stick close by your pan.
 Cooking scallops requires a watchful eye as over-cooking can quickly result in tough scallops.
-You’ll know your scallops are cooked when the fish is opaque and the outside is firm.
+You will know your scallops are cooked when the scallops are opaque and the outsides are firm.

-After the scallops are cooked, I place them on a plate alongside white rice or quinoa and pour some of the lovely sauce over the top.
+After the scallops have cooked, I place them on a plate alongside white rice or quinoa and pour some of the lovely citrus sauce over the top.

 - 1 lemon

 - Grate 1 tablespoon of orange zest, then juice the oranges and the lemon into a bowl.

 - Sprinkle the sugar in a skillet and cook over medium-high heat until dark amber, about 5 minutes.
 Remove from the heat and whisk in the vinegar, citrus juices, zest, and the coriander.

 - Return to medium-heat and boil until thick, stirring, about 5 minutes (If the sugar hardens, it will dissolve as the sauce heats and thickens).

 - Remove pan from the heat and whisk in the butter.
 Cover the pan and set aside.

 - Season the scallops on one side with salt and pepper.
 Heat oil in a large skillet over medium heat.
 Add the scallops seasoned-side down and sear until golden, 4 to 5 minutes.